TheNamec/fsuae-amiga-themes/thenamec__a1200-synthwave__night/documentation/README.md

 > Are there any other retrogaming projects from TheNamec?

-Of course, the Mega Bezel Commodore Pack for Libretro RetroArch.
-Visit [TheNamec Retrogaming Packs](#https://retrogamingpacks.blogspot.com/) for the latest updates from my work!
+Of course, Mega Bezel Commodore Pack for Libretro RetroArch.
+Visit [TheNamec Retrogaming Packs](#https://retrogamingpacks.blogspot.com/) for the latest news on my work!

 > What's FS-UAE?